 R2 Recyclers are obligated to recycle in an environmentally friendly fashion.
 Recyclers without R2 certification may send anything to a landfill.

-We do not send e-waste to third-world countries (non-OECD), or to countries that have no electronic recycling law.
+We do not send e-waste to third-world countries (non-OECD), or to countries that have no electronics recycling law.
 All downstream vendors have verified certification.
 If we do send recycling materials overseas, they are sent to certified companies with high environmental standards.
 Please contact us with any specific questions on this matter.

 Equipment is 'Refurbished'.
 This is equipment or components that we can test, data strip, and resell or donate, or

 Equipment is 'Recycled'.
-This is equipment that is taken apart; the hazardous materials are captured, separated and processed into materials (plastics, metals and glass) to be reused in other products.
+This is equipment that is taken apart; the hazardous materials are captured, separated and processed into materials (plastics, metals, and glass) to be reused in other products.

-NCMSS has a no landfill and a no export policy.
+DRM has a no landfill and a no export policy.
 For more details, click here.